 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

 We've traveled thousands of miles testing gear for commuting, moving, and exploring the world.
-Whether you're looking for the best luggage for withstanding the abuse of airline travel, or a top-rated laptop backpack to use as your personal item on the plane, our reviews can help.
-We've also tested the best travel backpacks and outlined our favorite duffel bags for hitting the road.
+Whether you're looking for luggage that withstands the abuse of airline travel or a top-rated laptop backpack to use as your personal item on the plane, our reviews can help.
+We've also tested travel backpacks and outlined our favorite duffel bags for hitting the road.

-Editor's Note: We updated this review on August 1, 2024, to add comparisons to newly tested products.
+Editor's Note: We updated this review on November 27, 2024, to add fresh comparisons to newly tested carry-on luggage, checked luggage, and travel backpacks.

-The Travelpro Platinum Elite 21" Expandable Spinner has stolen our carry-on luggage review team's hearts, and for a good reason.
+The Travelpro Platinum Elite 21" Expandable Spinner continues to have our carry-on luggage review team's hearts and for a good reason.
 It's like a treasure chest of organization, with exterior pockets galore and space-saving internal tricks that'll make you feel like a packing pro.
 This flip-top style bag opens up seamlessly with smooth gliding zippers.
 Inside, you'll find a detachable suit organizer, four pockets, and a removable toiletry case.
 The suitcase is built with compression and extension capabilities, both of which provide great utility when a few extra souvenirs need to make their way home.
 It boasts several exterior pockets of various sizes, including a powerpack pocket to keep your devices charged up.
+When it comes to packing, it's one of our favorite bags; however, some of our testers liked the packing options on the Briggs & Riley Baseline Essential Spinner just as much, or even a little more.

 While it is on the higher end in terms of price, it also delivers higher-end features and is built with a level of quality that is meant to last.
-In our hands-on testing, it came out as one of the top-scoring pieces of carry on luggage for design and functionality, so not only will it stay with you through the long haul, but it will add an element of ease to your travels along the way.
+In our hands-on testing, it came out as one of the top-scoring pieces of carry-on luggage for design and functionality, so not only will it stay with you through the long haul, but it will add an element of ease to your travels along the way.
 Those who are often on the move will likely find the investment worth it for the convenience it will add to their travels.
+Even compared to some models that are traditionally thought of as “high-end,” (and more expensive!) like the Tumi 19 Degree International and the ever-popular Away The Carry-On, the Travelpro Platinum Elite performed better and was unanimously better-liked by our whole testing team.

-This carry on suitcase has almost everything you could want in a travel companion.
+This carry-on suitcase has almost everything you could want in a travel companion.
 It's built from high-density ballistic nylon fabric with a DuraGuard coating that resists stains and scratches.
 Its four wheels magnetically align and glide smoothly without much effort.
-The only potential downside, however, is that the Platinum Elite 21" is technically a tad too large, according to US airline carry on requirements.
+The only potential downside, however, is that the Platinum Elite 21" is technically a tad too large, according to US airline carry-on requirements.
 But these rules are seldom enforced, and as long as you don't overstuff the front pockets, it should be smooth sailing with your bag in the cabin.
-Are you looking to check instead?
-Check out the larger, 29" Platinum Elite.
+From family vacations to professional business trips, there's no carry-on roller bag we'd recommend more than the Travelpro Platinum Elite.

 Weight: 7.3 lb | Dimensions: 10.0" x 14.1" x 23.0"